AdobeDocs/experience-platform.en/help/rtcdp/privacy/iab/dataset-preparation.md

 ![](../assets/iab/dataset-configure.png)

 The details page for the newly created dataset appears.
-The final step in the process is to enable the dataset for use in Real-time Customer Profile.
+The final step in the process is to enable the dataset for use in [!DNL Real-time Customer Profile].
 In the right-hand rail, click the **[!UICONTROL Profile]** toggle button enable the dataset.

 ![](../assets/iab/dataset-enable-profile.png)

 ## Next steps

-By following this tutorial, you have created a Profile-enabled dataset that can now be used to collect customer consent data.
-If you followed the optional steps, you have also created a Profile-enabled dataset that can be used to track consent preference changes over time.
+By following this tutorial, you have created a [!DNL Profile]-enabled dataset that can now be used to collect customer consent data.
+If you followed the optional steps, you have also created a [!DNL Profile]-enabled dataset that can be used to track consent preference changes over time.

-You can now return to the [IAB TCF 2.0 overview](./overview.md#merge-policies) to continue the process of configuring Real-time CDP for TCF 2.0 compliance.
+You can now return to the [IAB TCF 2.0 overview](./overview.md#merge-policies) to continue the process of configuring [!DNL Real-time CDP] for TCF 2.0 compliance.